EasyBoxModel/EBM/README.md

 # Easy Box Model (EBM)

+## Getting started

+- `git clone https://github.com/EasyBoxModel/EBM.git name_of_your_project`
+- Mac users: `sudo npm install` - Windows users: `npm install`
+- `grunt`

+That's it.
+Start coding in the `app/index.html` file and style it on the `src/scss/EBM/_ebm-global.scss` file.
+Grunt will live-reload any changes on a localhost:9000 server.

+Read the documentation for more details: [easyboxmodel.com](http://easyboxmodel.com/category/getting-started)

 ## Description

 The EBM is a structured set of frontend libraries and tools and a workflow proposal on how to use them to drastically increase web development productivity.